maiaiai21/auto-expense-tracker/README.md

 - Store: Valid Expenses are stored in the SQLite database.
 - Display: The app then fetches the updated list from the database and displays your spending summary.

-*Project developed as a privacy-first experiment in combining Mobile Development with Local AI.*
+*Project developed as an experiment to combine Mobile Development with Local AI.*